-ACGME Program Requirements for Graduate Medical Education in Psychiatry
+ACGME Program Requirements for Graduate Medical Education In Child Neurology

 Common Program Requirements (Residency) are in BOLD

 Where applicable, text in italics describes the underlying philosophy of the requirements in that section.
 These philosophic statements are not program requirements and are therefore not citable.